typesafehub/conductr-doc/src/main/play-doc/api/BundleAPI.md

 Other status codes should also be treated as a failure.

+### Events

+A `GET` on the `/service-hosts{service-name}/events` endpoint can be used to receive server sent events in relation to the service execution state changing.
+The following event types are possible:

+* `running`
+* `stopped`

+The "data" of the event represents the host and port where the service has stopped or is running.

+An `event` parameter may be supplied to as a repeated set of query parameters with the value representing the filtering of specific event types.
+Partial event type names are permitted e.g.: `GET` `/service-hosts{service-name}/events?event=running` would filter the emission of `running` only.
+These filtering parameters are also case insensitive.

+Heartbeat events are also emitted so that the connection is kept alive through http proxies.
+SSE heartbeats are empty lines.

 ## The Find Host Service

 Returns the host and port of the running service given a service name and host ip.